Is getting yourself and your money in order one of your new year’s resolutions? You know you need to start #adulting but may not know where to start.

 Robert Farrington- The College Investor: “My favorite money goal to challenge people to achieve is to boost their income by either a dollar amount or percentage amount.
 For example, set a goal to earn $100 more per month on the side.
 By setting and achieving this goal, it opens the door to achieve many more goals.”

 Money Goal 9: Automate

-The secret sauce for a successful financial life is to set up a money system.
-Schedule your bills for automatic payment every month, set your retirement accounts so you are automatically investing money, and build your savings up by setting an automatic withdrawal to a designated account.
-Automate as much of your financial life as you can so you can free up your mental energy to focus on something else.
+Setting up a money system is the secret sauce for a successful financial life.
+Schedule your bills for automatic payment every month, set your retirement accounts to invest money automatically, and build your savings by arranging an automatic withdrawal to a designated account.
+Automate as much of your financial life as possible to free up your mental energy to focus on something else.

 Money Goal 10: Save more than you spend

-Raise your hand if you are a spender not a saver. *no shame* To really enjoy life and not stress quite as much with money, you need to have money in the bank.
+Raise your hand if you are a spender, not a saver.
+No shame.
+To enjoy life and not stress quite as much with money, you need to have money in the bank.

-The best way to do it is schedule automatic savings withdrawals from your account, as mentioned in goal nine.
-However, if that is a struggle for you, try an app to do the automatic savings for you.
-(And if you’re saving up for a specific goal, use the Nav.it app to find out how much you’ll need to save daily, weekly or monthly to reach that goal).
+As mentioned in goal nine, the best way to do it is to schedule automatic savings withdrawals from your account.
+However, if that is a struggle, try an app to do the automatic savings for you.
+And if you’re saving up for a specific goal, use the Nav.it app to find out how much you’ll need to save daily, weekly, or monthly to reach that goal.

-In the past I’ve used Qapital, which allows you to make savings easy and fun through gamification.
-I set up the 52-week savings challenge and round up rule to get my savings goals met and was able to save over $3,600 within 18 months through this app– and I didn’t even miss that money.
+In the past, I’ve used Qapital, which allows you to make savings easy and fun through gamification.
+I set up the 52-week savings challenge and round-up rule to meet my savings goals.
+I saved over $3,600 within 18 months through this app and didn’t even miss that money.